1957: “Peggy Sue” by Buddy Holly entered the Billboard Hot 100 on its way to becoming his second top 5 single in the US, ultimately peaking at #3.

 1977: Wing’s single “Mull of Kintyre” was released.
 The song had been written as a tribute to the picturesque Kintyre peninsula in Scotland and its headland, the Mull of Kintyre, where Paul McCartney had owned High Park Farm since 1966.
 The song became Wings’ biggest hit in Britain, reaching #1 by Christmas, and was the first single to sell over two million copies nationwide.

-1980: The first and only album by Rockpile, Seconds of Pleasure, entered the Billboard pop chart.
+1980: The only album by British band Rockpile, Seconds of Pleasure, entered the Billboard pop chart.
 Consisting of guitarist and vocalists Dave Edmunds and Billy Bremner, bassist and vocalist Nick Lowe, and drummer Terry Williams, the band had played together on various solo albums by both Edmunds and Lowe in previous years, but Seconds of Pleasure was the only album released under the Rockpile name.
 The LP reached #27 in the US and #34 in the UK.

 1983: Thompson Twins released “Hold Me Now,” the lead single from their fourth studio album, Into the Gap.